 Certain lump sum payments received on termination of service, qualify for taxation at the average rate of tax.
-The average rate of tax to be used in determining the tax liability on the lump sum will be whichever average rate of tax is higher in respect of pre-lump sum taxable income accrued in the current and preceding years of assessment.
+The average rate of tax to be used in determining the tax liability on the lump sum will be the higher of the average rate of tax in respect of taxable income (excluding the lump sum) accrued in the current and preceding years of assessment.